uvarc/rc-website/content/userinfo/hpc/logintools/cl-data-transfer.md

 ## File Transfer from Local to Remote

-To transfer files from your computer to the Rivanna file system, use the put command:
+To transfer files from your computer to the Rivanna/Afton file system, use the put command:

 ```
 sftp> put my_file
 ```

-To transfer a folder from your computer to Rivanna, use `put -r`.
+To transfer a folder from your computer to Rivanna/Afton, use `put -r`.
 A folder with the same name must also exist on Rivanna.
 An example is shown below:

 ```
 sftp> mkdir /project/mygroup_name/my_folder